gf-85/cerveja/README.md

 ### UI

-Check the [interfaces](https://balsamiq.cloud/syhk4l0/pkg14vw/r9402) planned to be build.
+Check the [interfaces](https://balsamiq.cloud/syhk4l0/pkg14vw/r9402?f=N4IgUiBcCMA0IDkpxAYWfAMhkAhHAsjgFpQAM8A0lANoC6AvkA%3D%3D) planned to be build.

-How can you better visualize and play around?
+How can you better visualize and play around in case balsamiq do not open on full screen mode?

 1. Find the button "Full Screen Presentation" and click on it.
 1. A dialog named "Full Screen Presentation Settings" should open, then select the checkbox zoom.